-Do you have headaches, sinusitis, nasal stuffiness, heartburn, indigestion, irritable bowel syndrome (IBS), muscle aches and stiffness, joint pain, anxiety, depression, difficulty sleeping, fatigue, skin itching, inability to focus, palpitations, or mental confusion?
+Do you have headaches, sinusitis, nasal stuffiness, heartburn, indigestion, irritable bowel syndrome (IBS), muscle aches and stiffness?
+How about joint pain, anxiety, depression, difficulty sleeping, fatigue, skin itching, inability to focus, palpitations, or mental confusion?
 You could have food allergies.

 Many people suffer from food allergies and don’t realize it.
-Rarely can we determine on our own that something we ate four days ago might be causing today’s migraine.
+It can be difficult for us to determine on our own that something we ate four days ago might be causing today’s migraine.
 Many people needlessly endure years of illness with numerous chronic illness and symptoms (arthritis, asthma, migraines, cluster headaches, bowel problems, irritability, eczema, hyperactivity, and many others) without even knowing that delayed food allergies are causing these conditions.

 “Food allergies,” you say doubtingly.

 There are two main food allergies: IgE (Immunoglobulin E) and IgG (Immunoglobulin G).

 IgE allergic reactions to foods can occur within minutes or a few hours after the food is eaten.
 Symptoms of an IgE reaction include hives, swelling around the mouth, asthma, diarrhea, vomiting, and even life-threatening anaphylaxis (a severe adverse reaction involving the major body systems).
 Most people are aware of these food allergies.

 The immune system uses something called an “antibody” to identify and neutralize foreign objects such as bacteria and viruses.
 When a person eats a food allergen, the body will react like it has been invaded.
 Actual IgE food allergies are somewhat uncommon, with estimates that four percent of the population has food-based allergies.
 The most common food allergy triggers are the proteins in cow’s milk, eggs, peanuts, wheat, soy, fish, shellfish, and tree nuts.